DigiBP/Team-Apples/README.md

 ## 9. Generate license key
 - The client decides to purchase a license key after paying for it.
 - Once the payment is completed, a new license key is generated.
-- The generated license key is then written back into the CRM (Customer Relationship Management) system.
+- The generated license key is then written back into the CRM system.
 - The license key is associated with the client's credentials in the CRM system, ensuring it is properly linked to the client's profile.

 ### Scenario